GerritCodeReview/gerrit/polygerrit-ui/app/embed/README.md

-This folder contains shared components that can be used independently from Gerrit.
+This folder contains shared components that can be used independently of Gerrit.

 ### gr-diff